 At the national and local levels, government agencies are the primary responders.
 These are the organizations responsible for declaring states of emergency, issuing public warnings, and deploying first responders like firefighters, police, and medical teams.
 They manage everything from evacuations to setting up public shelters and distributing essential supplies.
 Agencies like the UN’s ReliefWeb help governments and international partners track natural disasters and their humanitarian impact, providing crucial data that informs response strategies.
 Their work is essential for maintaining order and delivering immediate, life-saving assistance to their citizens.

-NGOs and Community Networks
+Grassroots Support: NGOs and Community Action

 Non-governmental organizations (NGOs) and local community groups are the heart of disaster response.
 This includes large, well-known organizations like the Red Cross and Doctors Without Borders, as well as smaller, local faith-based groups, CERT teams, and neighborhood associations.
 These groups are often deeply embedded in the communities they serve, allowing them to respond quickly and adapt to changing needs on the ground.
 Effective volunteer coordination is what allows these networks to mobilize people and resources efficiently, filling critical gaps that government or international agencies might not be able to address right away.